Click here to download a PDF of the author guidelines.

 Articles in journals

-- Standard journal article: list all authors if less than seven, if seven or more list first three:
+- Standard journal article: list all authors if less than four, if four or more list first three followed by et al:

 Whitby DJ, Ferguson MW.
 Immunohistochemical localization of growth factors in fetal wound healing.
 Dev Biol 1991;147:207–15.